katgiadla/Portfolio/README.md

 | Word  | Meaning1/Meaning2| German   |

 <br/>
-This will divide the translation and add the same word with each diffirent meaning to the vocabulary table.
+This will divide the translation and add the same word with each diffirent meaning to the vocabulary table.<br/>

 [Restrictions](#Restrictions)

 ```diff